wp-plugins/cfs-custom-category-fields/readme.txt

 Use the function get_category_meta('field_name'), or alternatively, call CfsTaxonomy::get('field_name') directly, in your php.

+= How do I retrieve custom category fields anywhere? =

+Use the function get_category_meta() and pass it the term object as the second parameter, eg: get_category_meta(false, get_term_by('slug', 'good-stuff', 'category)).
+This will return all field data from the category Good Stuff.

+= How do I retrieve the cfs front-end form? =

+Use the function get_category_form().
+If used on a category or archive page it takes no parameters.
+It can be used anywhere by passing the term object as the first parameter.

 == Changelog ==

+= 1.1 =
+* Introduces the function get_category_form() which retrieves the cfs front-end form for your field group.
 = 1.0.1 =
 * Flatten field data returned by get_category_meta() when all fields are returned.
 = 1.0 =